rachar78/slate/source/index.html.md

 }

 {
-status:"Fail,User does not have previlege to download firmware” statuscode:500
+"status":"Fail,User does not have previlege to download firmware" "statuscode":500
 }

 ```